XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: XCR-Bench 180,0,50 0,0,180 Corpus

-In the second step, we generate realistic sentences reflecting everyday communication by prompting GPT-4o, Claude-3.7-Sonnet, and DeepSeek-R1 with each CSI and its corresponding cultural context, as illustrated in Step~2 of Figure~\ref{fig:xcr_bench}.
+In the second step, we generate realistic sentences that reflect daily communication by prompting GPT-4o, Claude-3.7-Sonnet, and DeepSeek-R1 with each CSI and its corresponding cultural context, as illustrated in Step~2 of Figure~\ref{fig:xcr_bench}.
 Each model produces a candidate sentence, resulting in three alternatives per CSI.
 Two human annotators then evaluate these candidates based on three criteria: \textit{accuracy}, \textit{fluency}, and \textit{realism}, and select the highest-scoring one.
 We explicitly emphasize \textit{realism} in our prompt and selection, as real-world cross-cultural contexts are inherently complex and essential for assessing cross-cultural competence \citep{rauba2024context}.
 This process yields a set of culturally grounded, naturalistic sentences aligned with the original CSI-context pairs.
-For experimental convenience, the selected sentence is annotated by enclosing the CSI within \texttt{<CSI>} and \texttt{</CSI>} tags.
+For experimental convenience, we annotate the selected sentence by enclosing the CSI within \texttt{<CSI>} and \texttt{</CSI>} tags.